PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 1. Navigate to an Event Hub (specifically one using the standard pricing tier) and go to the capture section
 2. Enable capture and select a container to store the events in
 3. You can browse the files that were captured inside the container

+# Udemy Notes (Section 12)
+## Azure Event Hubs
+- Big data streaming platform
+- Can receive and process millions of events per second
+- Can stream log data, telemetry data, etc. to Event Hubs
+- Event producers can be configured to send events to Event Hubs using various protocols
+- Internally Event Hubs uses partitions to increase throughput and provide parallelism
+- Event receivers get data from Event Hubs and process the data
+- Consumer groups are views of an entire event hub at a point in time

+### Concepts
+- The consumer app needs to keep running to process events in real time from the Event Hub
+- Events don't get deleted after being consumed
+  - There isn't a method to delete events from Event Hubs
+  - Other consumers may need the events
+  - Event Hubs isn't a queue
+  - Messages aren't retained indefinitely but are instead governed by the message retention period setting on the Event Hub
+    - Data can be sent to a different data store for long term storage
+- Consumer programs need to keep track of the events that they've read since by default they will start at the beginning
+- Throughput capacity is specified by you
+  - Ingress - Up to 1 MB/s or 1000 events per second
+  - Egress - Up to 2 MB/s or 4096 events per second
+  - Updatable by navigating to the "Scale" blade in the Event Hubs Namespace resource
+  - You may receive ServerBusyExceptions when the ingress traffic goes beyond the limit
+- Partitions are used for throughput
+  - Data is consumed across partitions
+  - The number of partitions can't be changed after the Event Hub is created except when using the dedicated cluster and premium tier options
+  - Recommended throughput of 1 MB/s per partition
+  - You can specify which property of your data can be the partition key.
+Event Hub will hash the value and map the event to the relevant partition.
+- Consumer groups
+  - By default there is a $Default consumer group
+  - Other groups can be created for other receivers to use
+  - Recommended to have one receiver per partition, though you can have 5 readers per partition per consumer group
+    - Need to be careful to not duplicate the process of reading the same message
+- Some resources in Azure can send events to Event Hubs by specifying it in their "Diagnostic settings" blade (like specifying a Log Analytics Workspace).
+- Comparison with Azure Service Bus
+  - Service Bus = Message Broker.
+Event Hubs = Big data ingestion service.

+### Creating an Event Hub
+1. Search for Event Hubs in the marketplace
+2. Give the resource a name
+3. Change the location
+4. Choose the standard pricing tier (note: you should delete this resource when done)
+5. Create the resource
+6. Navigate to the resource
+7. Click on "+ Event Hub"
+8. Give the Event Hub a name
+9. Change the partition count to 2
+10. Create the Event Hub
+11. Navigate to the Event Hub using the "Event Hubs" blade

+### Using .NET with Event Hub
+#### Sending data
+- Code is available in [Code/Visual Studio Projects/UdemyEventHubSender](Code/Visual%20Studio%20Projects/UdemyEventHubSender/).
+- Install the Azure.Messaging.EventHubs dependency
+- Create a shared access policy (similar to service bus) with the send permission and copy the connection string for your program

+#### Receiving data
+- Code is available in [Code/Visual Studio Projects/UdemyEventHubReceiver](Code/Visual%20Studio%20Projects/UdemyEventHubReceiver/).
+- Install the Azure.Messaging.EventHubs dependency
+- Create a shared access policy (similar to service bus) with the listen permission and copy the connection string for your program
+- Your program can read data from a particular partition and position using the EventHubConsumerClient.ReadEventsFromPartitionAsync method

+#### Event Processor Lab
+- Code is available in [Code/Visual Studio Projects/UdemyEventHubProcessor](Code/Visual%20Studio%20Projects/UdemyEventHubProcessor/).
+- The Event Processor stores a checkpoint for events that it has read in a storage account, so make one for it to use
+- Install the Azure.Messaging.EventHubs.Processor and Azure.Storage.Blobs dependencies
+- Use the listen SAS from the receiving data section